code-423n4/2022-01-livepeer/README.md

 - Supports `permit` based approvals with EIP-712 signatures

 `L1Escrow.sol`
+- To be deployed on L1
 - Escrows L1 LPT for the `L1LPTGateway` for L1 -> L2 LPT transfers and L2 -> L1 LPT withdrawals

 `L1LPTGateway.sol` and `L2LPTGateway.sol`
+- To be deployed on L1 and L2 respectively
 - Handle L1 -> L2 LPT transfers and L2 -> L1 LPT withdrawals
 - Inherits from `L1ArbitrumMessenger.sol` and `L2ArbitrumMessenger.sol` respectively
 - Implements `IL1LPTGateway.sol` and `IL2LPTGateway.sol` respectively